mayank26saxena/hn-indicator/README.md

-panel indicator application to view live scores in ubuntu 14.04
+panel indicator application to view feed of hacker news.